MongoDB

 NoSQL Modeling 101

 Data modeling in MongoDB is fundamentally different from SQL.
+Rather than organizing data into normalized tables, MongoDB embraces a document-oriented approach.
 The golden rule: Data that is accessed together should be stored together.
+This principle guides whether you should embed data or reference it.

 Embedding vs Referencing